Gas crunch continues across much of US after pipeline hack

 Mary Goldburg, 60, of Norfolk, Virginia, said she needs her car for work but also to see her grandchildren — whom she barely got to see last year.
 Her job includes delivering T-shirts for events and other promotional products.

-“I can’t get paid until my customers get their products,” said Goldburg as a slow-operating pump filled her tank for more than 20 minutes at a 7-Eleven.
+“I can’t get paid until my customers get their products,” Goldburg said at a 7-Eleven.

-Restaurants and bars, which are already struggling to fill job openings, will find themselves particularly squeezed, said Robert McNab, an economics professor at Virginia’s Old Dominion University.
-Some customers may abandon plans to eat out.

-“In all likelihood, these service workers will be impacted most significantly, with rising fuel and food prices eating a larger part of their household budgets and income being reduced this month by the fear-induced shortage of gasoline,” McNab said.

 The Colonial Pipeline delivers about 45% of the fuel consumed on the East Coast.
 There is no gasoline shortage, according to government officials and energy analysts, just delays in delivering the fuel from Gulf Coast refineries.